shintej/Self-Study-Notes/Python Notes/Notes.md

 print(1+2) #3
 ```
 Can comment using """ ...... """"
-To modify ending using print(....,end = " ") or whatever end you want
+To modify ending using print(....,end = " ") or whatever end you want  (This is for end of line of entire print statement)
+To modify seperation between entities of same print statement: print(..,..,..,sep="..")

 ## Creating variables